 Hit the streets with this Saturday night special and I would like to take the T-Tops off!
 I have always loved the huge block Corvettes, as they appear to symbolize the greatest.
 These cars have always been coveted among fans and collectors.
 However, with the current gas prices, I can see why this car would be less desirable as it undoubtedly boasted high single digit or low double digit gas mileage ratings.
 Gas was cheap, so that wasn’t an issue at the moment, so this car would have been king of the roads and there were emissions controls.

 From the mid-70’s, emissions issues and the gas crunch would squash any additional development of these kinds of cars.
 I wonder if that was only available or if they had been available on the dealership lots?
 I wasn’t alive in 1971, so I don’t know, and can’t find any data to support either side.
-I do know that using just 188 of them made, this is a desirable and rare option for any Corvette collector.
+I do know that using just 188 of them made, this is a desirable and rare option for any Corvette collector and animal pest removal.

 See photographs of the build data or sheet plate, or I would like to see one of these in person.
 I wonder how many of the ultra automobiles exist now, without realizing they are, and the number of people own them?
 I would love to have one of those block monster Corvettes!

 Do you like the cruise ships which hold over the ships which hold under 1,000 or 4,000 passengers?
 Some ports don’t handle the vessels that are larger and the focus to the passenger is greater on the smaller boats.
 Check out the possibilities with these cruise lines.